Now, April is quite a decent time to visit Vienna.

 (The Stadtpark)

-If you want to enjoy the fresh green on the trees and/or fruit tree blossom, then head for places like:
+If you want to enjoy the spring verdure on the trees and/or fruit tree blossom, then head for places like:

-- The Stadtpark park in the centre, with its musician memorials (look for Strauss, in particular)
+- The Stadtpark park: in the centre and featuring famous musician memorials (look for Strauss, in particular)

-- The Prater park with its 11km hiking trail that starts and ends in an area rich with restaurants and entertainments
+- The Prater park: an 11km hiking trail that starts and ends in an area rich with restaurants and entertainments

-- Of course, don’t forget the sculpted gardens attached to the various palaces, too, such as at Schönbrunn, Belvedere or the Volksgarten next to the Hofburg palace.
+- Of course, don’t forget the sculpted gardens attached to the various palaces, too, such as at Schönbrunn, Belvedere or the Volksgarten next to the Hofburg.
 You’ll see these as you pass through the usual sightseeing areas, anyway

 Several protected or private areas usually open up in full to the public end of March.
 For example: